 After a prolonged slump, the U.S. manufacturing sector is showing notable signs of revival.
-In part, the upturn in manufacturing output is cyclical, as global economic growth recovers following the downturn in 2008-09.1 At the same time, however, there are indications that other forces may be at work, as a variety of factors - higher labor costs in the emerging economies of Asia, higher freight transportation costs, increased concern about supply-chain disruptions - increase the relative attractiveness of the United States as a location for factory production.
+In part, the upturn in manufacturing output is cyclical, as global economic growth recovers following the downturn in 2008-2009.
+At the same time, however, there are indications that other forces may be contributing to the revival of U.S. manufacturing.
+Higher labor costs in the emerging economies of Asia, higher international freight transportation costs, and heightened concern about the risk of disruptions to long, complex supply chains all increase the relative attractiveness of the United States as a location for factory production.

 The strengthening of U.S. manufacturing is a subject of intense interest in Congress.
-Hundreds of bills introduced in the 112th Congress would support domestic manufacturing activity in various ways, from providing government loans to improving vocational training in manufacturing skills to promoting research and development to mandating that airport security screeners' uniforms be made in the United States.
+Members have introduced bills intended to improve vocational training in manufacturing skills; mandate that airport security screeners' uniforms be made in the United States; provide financial support for domestic production of solar energy systems; offer tax incentives for new factories; promote domestic research and development; and support manufacturing activity in a variety of other ways.